 The construction and property industries lend themselves well to imagery, videos and work-in-progress documentation, and prospect consumers will seek out evidence of your past work.

 Here are the key bits of information that you should collect and keep on file about your work:

 - The project’s estimated and the actual duration

 - Positive client feedback, in the format of quotes, about their experience of working with you.

 For more information about our construction and property marketing and PR services.
-If you’d like to talk more about how we can help improve the digital presence of your construction firm, get in touch.
+If you’d like to talk more about how we can help improve the online reputation of your construction firm or get eyes on your new property development, get in touch.